arctrong/md2html/readme.txt

 `.git/hooks` of your Git repository.

-## In Linux
+## On Linux

-This utility works in Linux.
-The scripts for batch processing and integration are not written yet but they may be adapted from the above Git hook example.
-Some hints: in addition to other possible changes `-r` argument must be changed to `-v` and `git add` command must be removed.
+The Java and the Python executables are platform-independent so they work on Linux.
+The batch processing scripts are also provided in *Bash shell* syntax.
+The file explorer integration script is not yet ported but it may be dependent on the desktop environment and is quite straightforward, so prepared Linux users may port the existing `bin/context_menu/md2html_prompt.bat` script themselves.

 ----------------------------------------------------------------------------------------------------
 # Source input elements